icaven/glm/readme.txt

 - Removed l-value swizzle operators
 - Clean up compiler detection code for unsupported compilers
 - Uses C++ casts
+- Fixed .length() that should return a int and not a size_t

 ================================================================================
 GLM 0.9.4.6: 2013-08-XX